2012 phenomenon end of the world

 What WE predict, based on real history and not Tibetan moonshine, is that when an 'apocalypse' does arrive the world will be completely unprepared for it!
 Need we mention Pompeii or Herculaneum?
 But perhaps if the citizens of those two Roman cities had had a Tibetan priest in their midst they would have heard all about the forthcoming eruption of Vesuvius from his or her prophetic lips in good time to escape the destruction, or perhaps not.
 You decide.

-Readers who are interested in facts rather than Tibetan moonshine will find much to interest them in our article on the suppposed 'apocalypse' predicted to occur on 23 September 2017.
+Readers who are interested in facts rather than Tibetan moonshine will find them in our article on the 'Doomsday' and 'Rapture' prophecies connected with the entrance of the Sun into the zodiacal sign of Libra on 23 September 2017—another 'non-event' that never occurred.
 You can read our original article below.

 Tibetan monk predicts apocalypse